TrinityChristiana/nss-js-event-scrolling-and-scaling/README.md

-# Name of Repo
+# Scrolling and Scaling

-Date Created: 01/00/20 | Date Modified: 01/00/20
+Date Created: 01/20/20 | Date Modified: 01/20/20

-This assignment is practice for Book 0: Chapter 0 of NSS's course work.
+This assignment is practice for Book 2: Chapter 12 of NSS's course work.
 Link to the assignment:

 Preview Assignment:
 ***
-# nss-js-event-scrolling-and-scaling